Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Promotion of long-term adherence to the treatment plan and principles of the program is the greatest challenge in managing the COPD patient.
-Optimizing medical treatments that are individualized generally promotes better health outcomes in COPD patients.
+Optimizing medical treatments that are individualized generally promotes better health outcomes in patients with COPD.

 Gaps in the Evidence-Based Knowledge